Information Security Policy

 - Traceability Ensuring that information related to access and the activity carried out by individuals, entities or processes is available in order to conduct any necessary analysis of abnormal behaviour patterns.

-Furthermore, other aspects of security are presented, such as the authentication of parties or non-repudiation, which must likewise be guaranteed when required by the security value of information in the business process that stores, processes or transmits it.
+On the other hand, other security dimensions are presented, such as the authentication of the parties or non-repudiation , which, in the same way, must be guaranteed when the security value of the information in the context of the business process in which it is being stored, processed, or transmitted, so requires.

 The Information Security Policy is based on clear, well-defined principles that ensure compliance with the strategic guidelines, legal requirements, as well as the contractual requirements formalised with third parties or stakeholders.
 As such, this Policy is established as the main instrument used by PONS to ensure the secure use of information and communications technologies.

-The regulations (security standards, procedures and instructions) that originate or derive from the PONS Information Security Policy shall become part of the same once it has been disclosed, and all employees and third parties that use said information must abide by it.
+The regulations (security standards, procedures and instructions) that emanate from or derive from the PONS Information Security Policy will become part of it once they have been disclosed, and will be mandatory for all employees and third parties who make use of said information.

 Employees shall be responsible for guaranteeing the security of the information they process, store or transmit while they perform their duties, and they must know, understand and comply with the guidelines and rules related to information security, ensuring the correct application of the protective measures enabled.

-Access to information by employees shall be limited to what is strictly required for them to correctly perform their formally assigned duties, thereby guaranteeing compliance with the principle of least privilege.
-Therefore, those responsible for information who are identified in the different entities that comprise PONS shall take into account all technical and organisational security measures to define and maintain the appropriate privileges for access to information, depending on the tasks of each position.
+Access to information by employees will be limited to what is strictly necessary for the correct performance of the formally assigned functions, thus guaranteeing compliance with the least privilege policy.
+Therefore, the information controllers identified in the different entities that make up PONS will take into account all the technical and organisational security measures to define and maintain the appropriate privileges of access to information, depending on the activities of each job.

 Failure to comply with the Information Security Policy guidelines could lead to internal administrative sanctions.